Selvalakshmi27/VariantAnnotation/README.md

 - reference.gb = The reference genome should be in genbank full format.
 - output.csv = Specify output file name in csv format.

-The example output files can be found under examples folder.
+The example output file can be found above as coding-changes.csv